Emotions in virtual communication: Controversies

 Given the permanent and potentially public nature of virtual communication, it is much more likely that unintended parties will view and interpret messages as opposed face-to-face communication, which is fleeting.
-It has been found that when third parties view virtual communications, the third parties may interpret interactions as contentious disputes, when in fact there may not have actually been any conflict.
+It has been found that when third parties view virtual communications, these parties may interpret interactions as contentious disputes.
+This can create conflict in situations where the participating individuals did not intend there to be any.

-Management

-Due to the excess disclosure of and the potential to misinterpret emotions, conflicts can arise in virtual communication.
-Communication mediums that have the greatest amount of emotional cues and immediacy of feedback will be best to reduce conflict.
 Increased emotional cues allow for better detection of negative affect, and greater displays of positive affect to counter any negative emotions.
 Immediacy of feedback relates to how quickly messages are transmitted via a particular communication medium, and the expectation for which they will be responded.
 For example, instant messaging has a higher degree of immediacy of feedback than email because instant messaging tends to result in much more synchronous communication than email.
 Immediacy of feedback allows individuals to detect and address frustration and other negative emotions more quickly.
-Furthermore, communication mediums that are more synchronous better allow for spontaneous comments, such as jokes, which are necessary for positive affect.
-Increased positive affect helps to create positive interactions which reduce the likelihood of conflict.